A Beginner's Guide to Real Estate Investment Trusts (REIT)

 Publicly traded equity REITs are traded on the national stock exchange, such as the NYSE.
 Shares trade during regular trading hours and are regulated by the SEC.
 They are the more liquid way to invest in the real estate market since you can buy and sell shares during trading hours.

-mREITs or mortgage REITs invest in mortgages, financing real property.
+Mortgage REITs or mREITs invest in mortgages, financing real property.
 They provide the funds developers and builders need to buy or build income producing real estate. mREITs earn interest on the loans, which they payout to shareholders as dividends.

 PNLRs

 PNLRs are publicly traded REITS that are non-listed.
 They are registered with the Securities and Exchange Commission, but they are not traded on public exchanges, such as the NYSE.
-They are less liquid because they are not listed and/or publicly traded.
+Public non-traded REITs are less liquid because they are not listed and/or publicly traded.

 Private REITs